Rubonnek/archlinux-pkgbuilds/README.md

 archlinux-pkgbuilds
 ==================

-These are the Arch Linux PKGBUILDS that I maintain.
+These are the Arch Linux PKGBUILDS that I maintain, or used to maintain.